 Questions #3-4.
 What is meant by the selective action of mortality?

 In the pages of University of California, Berkeley professor of zoology S.J.
-Holmes’ Human Genetics and its Social Import (1936), cited above, appears a definition of the selective action of mortality (the paragraph on the selective mortality caused by parental intelligence is shown on the left).
+Holmes’ Human Genetics and its Social Import (1936), cited above, a discussion of the selective action of mortality (the paragraph on the selective mortality caused by parental intelligence is shown on the left).
 Holmes then used these claims to express anxiety regarding the ability of advances in medical science to lower the mortality rates of “constitutionally inferior people,”

 Question #5.
 What changes would you suggest be made in the state of washington for eugenical reasons?

 This page from Slater’s notebooks mentions “The Kalikak Family,” a famous example often used by eugenicists to illustrate what happened when a ‘fit’ individual mated with an ‘unfit’ individual.
-The numbers are from a table in Brown University biology professor Herbert E. Walter’s textbook Genetics: An Introduction to the Study of Heredity (1925, 2nd edition.
+The numbers are from a table on page 321 of Brown University biology professor Herbert E. Walter’s textbook Genetics: An Introduction to the Study of Heredity (1925, 2nd edition.
 First published 1913).

-The page above from Slater’s notebook contains the words “Immigration” and the U.S. Dept. of Agri.
-The pages to the left are from Herbert E. Walter’s popular textbook Genetics, in a chapter entitled “Human Conservation” from which Slater was clearly taking notes.
+The pages are from Walter’s chapter on “Human Conservation.”
 Here Walter argues that immigration laws keep “much potentially bad germplasm” out of the United States, and that “It is to be hoped that we, as a nation…” will demand “a knowledge of the germplasm of these candidates for citizenship, as displayed in their pedigrees.”
 On the subsequent page Walter notes the US Department of Agriculture has field agents scouring every land for desirable animals and plants to introduce, and stringent laws to prevent the importation of “dangerous weeds” and “parasites.”
 “Is the inspection and supervision of human blood,” he asks, “less important?”